LittledoubleU/portfolio-website/README.md

 # To do List
 ### Make all transition when observed
-- Navbar 80% + design
+- Navbar delete drop down
-- Introduction / [maybe add QR Code Option]
+- Introduction / [maybe add QR Code Option] [add contact icon #in case normie don't know that website could be scrolled]
-- Contact [facebook, github, email, linkedin] /
+- Contact /
-- Skills / [free: make hover on "skill" UwU.] [add more about my skills on each skill in content]
+- Skills /
-- Project [image: Slider] fix slider index [auto slider???]
+- Project [add link for google drive image ;-;]
-- Certificate (not sure) & Working Experience
+- Certificate & Working Experience
-- Suggest User to rotate device in landscape mode #not sure should I made it like this or just make responsive style
+- Suggest User to rotate device in landscape mode #not sure should I made it like this or just make responsive style /